SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The bridge is split into two sections with very different designs.
 The Oakland (or East Bay) side is a new structure that was completed in 2013.
 The SF side opened in 1936.

-Read on for more information, where to find the best views and the status on the SF side's nightly light show.
+Read on for where to catch the best views, some of its history, and its dazzling nightly light show.

 Here are a few fun facts about the Bay Bridge in San Francisco.